(A) A foster caregiver shall treat each foster child with kindness, consistency, and respect.

 (4) A foster child shall not be punished for bed-wetting or in the course of toilet training activities.

-(D) A foster caregiver shall not subject a foster child to verbal abuse or swearing; to derogatory remarks about foster children and their families, races, sex, gender, sexual identity, sexual orientation, religion, color or national origin; or to threats of physical violence or removal from the foster home.
+(D) A foster caregiver shall not subject a foster child to verbal abuse or swearing; to derogatory remarks about foster children and their families, race, sex, gender, sexual identity, sexual orientation, religion, color or national origin; or to threats of physical violence or removal from the foster home.

 (E) A foster caregiver shall not use any of the following practices for a foster child: